Carbenicillin: Pharmacology

 The antibiotic is highly soluble in water and is acid-labile.
-A typical lab working concentration is 50 to 100 µg per ml.
+A typical lab working concentration is 50 to 100 μg per mL.

-It is a semi-synthetic analogue of the naturally occurring benzyl-penicillin.
+It is a semi-synthetic analogue of the naturally occurring benzylpenicillin.
 Carbenicillin at high doses can cause bleeding.
 Use of carbenicillin can cause hypokalemia by promoting potassium loss at the distal convoluted tubule of the kidney.

-In molecular biology, carbenicillin may be preferred as a selecting agent (see Plasmid stabilisation technology) because its breakdown results in byproducts with a lower toxicity than analogous antibiotics like ampicillin.
+In molecular biology, carbenicillin may be preferred as a selecting agent (see plasmid stabilisation technology) because its breakdown results in byproducts with a lower toxicity than analogous antibiotics like ampicillin.
 Carbenicillin is more stable than ampicillin and results in fewer satellite colonies on selection plates.
 However, in most situations this is not a significant problem so ampicillin is sometimes used due to its lower cost.

 Spectrum of bacterial susceptibility and resistance

 Carbenicillin has been shown to be effective against bacteria responsible for causing urinary tract infections including Pseudomonas aeruginosa, Escherichia coli, and some Proteus species.
 The following represents carbenicillin susceptibility data for a few medically significant organisms.
 This is not representative of all species of bacteria susceptible to carbenicillin exposure.